ZhouJiaLinmumu/unigraph-schema/README.md

 <a name="differences"/>
 #### Differences between Types and Mediator Types:

-- Mediator types have the `"Mediator":` attribute set to `true`.
+- Mediator types have the `"Mediator"` attribute set to `true`.
 - Mediator types don't have Expected types, their `"ExpectedTypes"` attribute is `null`.
 - Mediator types have at least two required properties.
 In the [employment tenure](https://github.com/unigraph/unigraph-schema/blob/master/business/employment_tenure.json) example the required properties are: business.employment_tenure.company and business.employment_tenure.person.
 The required properties define the minimum set of data required for a Mediator type to hold meaning.
 A statement describing a relationship between a company and an employee is complete and valueble in itslef, while a statement holding information about the time period of the employment but with missing information about the company or the employee is not.
+Usually the required properties are also unique and have their `"Unique"` attribute set to `true` - in order to force the creation of another Mediator type for the next employment of the same person.
+An exception of this rule are single property mediators, like the [people.sibling_relationship](https://github.com/unigraph/unigraph-schema/blob/master/people/sibling_relationship.json) which models the sibling relationship through its only propert `people.sibling_relationship.sibling` which is Required but not Unique.

 <a name="objecttype"/>
 ### Object Types